-By the completion of the ENT/Chest Procedural/Examination Skills Half Day students will be able to:
+By the completion of the Otolaryngology - Head and Neck Surgery Skills Session students will be able to:

-- 1. Perform a focused history and physical examination on a patient with pleural effusion. - 2.
-Formulate a differential diagnosis for a patient presenting with a pleural effusion based on findings from a history and physical exam. - 3.
-Suggest appropriate investigations for the patient presenting with pleural effusion. - 4.
-List the steps required to perform a thoracentesis. - 5.
-Perform an otoscopic examination identifying relevant normal structures. - 6.
-List the differential diagnosis of dizziness, tinnitus, and hearing loss. - 7.
-Outline the relevant investigations and treatment options for patients presenting with dizziness, tinnitus, and hearing loss. - 8.
-Perform a nasal examination utilizing a nasal speculum identifying relevant normal structures. - 9.
-Identify the normal nasopharyngeal anatomy and function. - 10.
-Identify the common locations of origin for epistaxis. - 11.
-Describe the presenting symptoms and basic treatment options for common rhinological disorders, including epistaxis. - 12.
-Identify the normal laryngeal anatomy and function of the larynx. - 13.
-Perform a two-handed oral cavity examination using tongue depressors and a headlight to identify the seven sub-sites of the oral cavity and boundaries of the oral pharynx. - 14.
-Perform a physical examination of thyroid and salivary gland, as well as all head and neck lymph node groups.
+- 1. Perform an otoscopic examination identifying relevant normal structures. - 2.
+List the differential diagnosis of dizziness, tinnitus, and hearing loss. - 3.
+Outline the relevant investigations and treatment options for patients presenting with dizziness, tinnitus, and hearing loss. - 4.
+Perform a nasal examination utilizing a nasal speculum identifying relevant normal structures. - 5.
+Identify the normal nasopharyngeal anatomy and function utilizing indirect video endoscopy. - 6.
+Identify the common locations of origin for epistaxis. - 7.
+Describe the presenting symptoms and basic treatment options for common rhinological disorders, including epistaxis. - 8.
+Identify the normal laryngeal anatomy and function of the larynx utilizing indirect video endoscopy. - 9.
+List the differential diagnosis of a hoarse voice. - 10.
+Perform a two-handed oral cavity examination using tongue depressors and a headlight to identify the seven sub-sites of the oral cavity and boundaries of the oral pharynx. - 11.
+Describe high-risk areas for oral cavity carcinoma. - 12.
+Perform a physical examination of thyroid and salivary gland, as well as all head and neck lymph node groups. - 13.
+Identify the indications for, and key features of, an audiogram including tympanometry. - 14.
+Identify the indications for referral to Audiology. - 15.
+Identify the indications for referral to a speech language pathologist.